How do I set up Google Calendar integration in Amelia using the advanced method

 How do I acquire my Client ID and Client Secret?

-While still on the Credentials screen, copy the Client ID and paste it into the corresponding field in Amelia → Features & integrations → Integrations → Google Calendar & Google Meet → Set up → General, and then click Done (in Google Cloud console).
+While still on the Credentials screen, copy the Client ID and paste it into the corresponding field in Amelia → Features & Integrations → Integrations → Google Calendar & Google Meet → Set up → General, and then click Done (in Google Cloud console).

 If you accidentally skip this step, you can still access the Client ID when fetching the secret: